genocation/jsonresume-theme-genocation/README.md

 ## Skills and Language Charts

-The sections Skills and Languages can be shown as a colorful and animated bar chart that reflect the level of the skill with their width and color.
+The sections Skills and Languages can be shown as an animated bar chart that reflects the level of the skill with their width and color.

-To implement this view, set the `level` parameter of each skill, and the `fluency` parameter of each language as per the following presets.
+To configure it, set the `level` parameter of each skill, and the `fluency` parameter of each language as per the following presets.

-Each level preset is mapped to a numerical value that can be modified in the file `config.js`.
+Each level preset is mapped to a numeric value that can be modified in the file `config.js`.

 You can also edit the bar colors by modifying the background of the styles under the select `.progress-bar` in the `styles.css` file.
 At the bottom you can find a link to online tools that will help you generate cool CSS gradients.